sailthru/stolos/README.md

   - Some of these backends may support a web UI for creating, viewing and managing app config and dependencies
   - We currently support storing configuration in json file xor in Redis.
-- Support different queue backends in addition to Zookeeper
-  - (Stolos should use backends through a shared api of some sort)
 - A web UI showing various things like:
   - Interactive dependency graph
   - Current job status